WHAT DOES NCS INVOLVE?

-Finally, your teen returns home, but continues to work with their team to give something back to their community.
-They do this through the creation and delivery of a community social action project.
+Phase 3 & 4 they are back home, but continue to work with their team to give something back to their community.
+They do this by planning and delivering a Local Community Social Action project.

-As a company we are full committed to the safety, health and week-being or all the young people who come on our programmes.
+As a company we are fully committed to the safety, health and well-being of all the young people who come on our NCS projects.
 We need to be sure that we have as much relevant detail as possible about your child before we take them on the programme.
-You will need to complete a Consent Form.
-Please complete the consent form carefully so we have clear information on medical and dietary need.
-We may follow through with a home visit to gather more information and will meet with you on our Taster Days to check and add to this information.
+You will need to complete a Medical Consent Form.
+Please complete the consent form carefully so we have clear information on any medical and dietary needs.
+We may follow through with a home visit if needed to gather more information and will meet with you on our Drop-In Days prior to the project start dates to check and add to this information.

 We aim to include every eligible young person on our programme regardless of need or disability.
-If your child has a specific need, disability or serious medical condition then usually we are able to accommodate them.
-We can arrange to access additional support from signers, carers etc to ensure meaningful and enjoyable participation.
+If your child has a specific needs, disability or serious medical condition then usually we are able to accommodate them.
+We can arrange to access additional support to ensure meaningful and enjoyable participation.
 We will work with you to best meet the needs of your young person.

 If your son/daughter is taking prescribed medication we will store it in a locked cabinet and give them access to it at the required times.
 They can only bring over the counter medication e.g. Paracetamol with your written permission – again we will lock this away and allow access as required.
 Our staff are not allowed to give out or purchase any over the counter medication for your son/daughter.
 In case of need or short supply we will contact you.